-- Sanity in the moment of fear enabling a person to react effectively
+- Sanity in the moment of fear enables a person to react effectively

 Impact of PTSD on general health:

 Several studies have been conducted to find a causative link between PTSD and other medical conditions.
 This is owing to the fact that PTSD patients are more likely to report certain diseases when compared with the unaffected general population.
 A link between inflammation and PTSD is being studied.
-PTSD is often found to be coexistent with chronic pain, cardiovascular, gastrointestinal, pulmonary, autoimmune, musculoskeletal disorders.
+Post Traumatic Stress Disorder is often found to be coexistent with chronic pain, cardiovascular, gastrointestinal, pulmonary, autoimmune, and musculoskeletal disorders.

 A study conducted in New York City showed that four times increased probability of heart attack and emphysema, and twice the likelihood of having hypercholesterolemia, insulin resistance, and angina in the participants who had PTSD than those without PTSD.
 Besides these medical conditions, depression, drug, and substance abuse have been found to be highly associated with PTSD patients.